 /apiEndpoint/stuff?start={{date('-7days', 'YYYY-MM-DD')}}

-Or you can use it in the parameter fields like, by entering start in Parameter Key and entering {{date('-7days', 'YYYY-MM-DD')}} in Parameter Value fields, respectively.
+Or you can use it in the parameter fields like,

 Why am I not getting all the data and only seeing a specific number of rows?
 Does the Grow connector support pagination?